richardsondx/ROOCSS/README.md

 - Can I remove unused styles?

 > Totally.
-If you are done building you're website and you don't need some element feel free to remove them.
+If you are done building your website and you don't need some element feel free to remove them.

 - Why you shouldn't use IDs?